 Camotes is a pressure-cooked sweet potato served individually to each customer.
 Traditionally the Camote is a pressure-cooked sweet potato topped with condensed milk, seasoned with chili peppers, cinnamon, or strawberry jam.

-Camotes venders are distinctive because of the loud, highly noticeable, whistle created by the cart they cook the potatoes in.
-One can walk down the streets of Mexico City and know where a Camote vender was located blocks away.
+Camote vendors are distinctive because of the loud, highly noticeable, whistle created by the cart they cook the potatoes in.
+One can walk down the streets of Mexico City and know where a camote vendor is located.

 There are other street foods made with tortillas.
 Tostadas are flat hard tortillas either fried or dried on which are placed a variety of toppings such as shredded chicken, pork, beef, seafood, cheese, and salsa.